aharris856/BETTER-Encryptor/README.md

 i then calculate the greatest prime factor of the size and call that factor.
-I then use these 2 values as the key and set key to 'key = (2 * size) - factor' and to make it somewhat more secure I resize the output to be 'size * factor' to do this I have to generate a set of random chars ( (2 * factor - size) generated). these chars are randomly generated from a seeded random with seed = key. after doing so I append these chars to the end of the original string.
+I then use these 2 values as the key and set key to 'key = (2 * size) - factor' and to make it somewhat more secure I resize the output to be 'size * factor' to do this I have to generate a set of random chars ( (size * factor - size) generated). these chars are randomly generated from a seeded random with seed = key. after doing so I append these chars to the end of the original string.
 After doing so I change the values of this new long string that has the original string + a bunch of stuff randomly added to the end. by using